Interval Training For Fat Loss

 How the body responds to exercise

 The greater the disruption of balance caused during an exercise session, the greater EPOC required to bring balance back to the body.
-During this time, the body not only consumes more oxygen, it is also burning more calories.
-More calories burned equals more fat lost!
+During this time, the body not only consumes more oxygen, but it is also burning more calories.
+More calories burned equals more fat loss!

-Exercising in a steady state, such as jogging at a moderate pace for 25 minutes does not create the same amount of “disruption” in the body as interval type training.
-We now know that greater disruption leads to greater EPOC which leads to more calories burned and more fat lost.
+Exercising in a steady-state, such as jogging at a moderate pace for 25 minutes does not create the same amount of “disruption” in the body as interval type training.
+We now know that greater disruption leads to greater EPOC which leads to more calories burned and more fat loss.

 Training at higher intensity burns more calories.
-Training using intervals creates more disruption in the body and thus burns more calories.
-Combine these theories to create high intensity, interval training for the best fat loss results.
+Training using intervals create more disruption in the body and thus burns more calories.
+Combine these theories to create a high intensity, interval training for the best fat loss results.